insure logo

 The bottom line

-Determine if gap insurance is right for you based on the age and value of your financed or leased car.
-When contacting carriers and agents, ask questions about anything you don’t understand.
+Whether gap insurance makes sense for you depends on the age and value of your financed or leased car.
+When speaking with insurers or agents, don’t hesitate to ask questions – understanding your coverage fully is key to making the right choice.

 Methodology